doctorfree/MMM-TelegramCommands/README.md

 The Telegram command `/myscreenshot` triggers a screenshot of the MagicMirror and saves the screenshot in `$HOME/Pictures/ScreenShots/`

+The Telegram commands `/getb` and `/setb` get and set, respectively, the MagicMirror screen brightness level.
+The brightness levels are 0-200, inclusive.

 ## Author
 - Ronald Joe Record (ronaldrecord@gmail.com)